- 1Far away in space or time: distant parts of the world I remember that distant afternoonMore example sentences

 - Yet it is light years distant from Indonesia's troubles in the eyes of multinational companies and foreign portfolio managers.

-- 1.2(Of a sound) faint because far away: the distant bark of some farm dogMore example sentences
+- 1.2(Of a sound) faint or vague because far away: the distant bark of some farm dogMore example sentences

 - His voice sounded like the distant boom of thunder.